“I have travelled this path before. The markings on the great sequoia will comfort me until I see them no more.” –

 I kept one bag of corn nuts out and stashed the rest in the cooler on top of three large twist tops of Dr. Pepper in preparation for our two and one half day journey to the base of the Grand Tetons.
 I slid the plastic box in below the bed hosting Martin’s favorite spot on top of my grandfather’s spirit blanket.
 With little deference to all the commotion, Martin perked up long enough to acknowledge my presence before leaving me as usual, to revisit the memories of his earlier haunts…. (likely Sara and the sands of Oregon’s Manzanita).

 When I turned the ignition, Martin jumped into the front passenger seat and stuck his head out the rolled down window to let his nose moisten.
 While taking in our newest trek he adapted to the winds outside his window…. turning on and off his baby helicopter tail rotations giving notice of his approval.
-With each manual shifting of the gears, the now “golden man pup” clumsily met the challenge of maintaining his balance at shotgun while the radio blared the appropriate accompaniment to our excursion and flow of corn nuts ……we were now officially on the road again!
+With each manual shifting of the gears, the now greying “golden man pup” clumsily met the challenge of maintaining his balance at shotgun while the radio blared the appropriate accompaniment to our excursion and free flow of corn nuts ……crunching together we were now officially on the road again!

 “The New Arrivals”

 When we came up to the entrance of the “testing center” it was later afternoon.
-The sun’s illumination on the massive silhouette of the Gran Tetons began to transgress into almost a fake cardboard cutout silhouetted by the setting sun.
-I was so occupied by the transitions in the view, I almost crashed into the barrier gate arm blocking entry to the facility.
+The sun’s illuminations onto the massive silhouette of the Gran Tetons began to transgress into almost a fake cardboard cutout silhouetted by the setting sun.
+I was so occupied by the transitions in the view, I almost crashed into the gate blocking entry to the facility.
 Glancing beyond the barricade, I could see a couple of steel cylindrical tube trailers used to transport the bears, parked next to an empty pen built with thick high wire.